-A recent study on exercise and the prevention of depression aimed to determine whether or not exercise provides protection against new-onset depression, the intensity and amount of exercise required to gain protection, and how the protection might work.
+A recent study on exercise and the prevention of depression aimed to determine whether or not exercise provides protection against new-onset depression.
+It also aimed to pinpoint the intensity and amount of exercise required to gain that protection, and how exactly the protection might work.

-To do this they examined 33,908 adults, selected on the basis of having no symptoms of common mental disorder or limiting physical health conditions.
-The researchers followed them for 11 years, during those years they collected measures of exercise, depression, anxiety, along with a range of potential confounding and mediating factors.
+To do this the researchers examined 33,908 adults, selected on the basis of having no symptoms of common mental disorders or limiting physical health conditions.
+The researchers followed them for 11 years.
+They collected measures of exercise, depression, and anxiety, along with a range of potential confounding and mediating factors.

-The study suggests that 12% of future cases of depression could have been prevented if the participants had engaged in at least one hour of physical activity each week.
+The study suggests that 12 percent of future cases of depression could have been prevented if the participants had engaged in at least one hour of physical activity each week.
 Interestingly, the majority of the protective effects occurred at low levels of exertion and were observed regardless of intensity.

 The HUNT Study

-Another study (the HUNT study) followed thousands of participants in Norway for 9-13 years.
-They found their volunteers by inviting the entire population, aged 20 or older, to fill out a basic screening form for depression and anxiety.
-After reviewing the submissions, they invited the happiest 70% to participate.
+Another study (the HUNT cohort study) followed thousands of participants in Norway for 9-13 years.
+They found volunteers by inviting the entire population, aged 20 or older, to fill out a basic screening form for depression and anxiety.
+After reviewing the submissions, they invited the happiest 70 percent to participate.
 8,400 were excluded due to serious physical illness, which left nearly 34,000 in the study.

 Potentially confounding data, such as smoking status, BMI, resting heart rate, and demographic data were collected at various visits over the years.
-Blood pressure, heart rate, weight, height, waist, and hip circumference were measured by specially-trained nurses.
-The research team also accounted for variables which might impact the association between exercise and common mental illness.
+Blood pressure, heart rate, weight, height, and waist and hip circumferences were measured by specially-trained nurses.
+The research team also accounted for variables that might impact the association between exercise and common mental illness.
 These included socio-economic and demographic factors, substance use, new onset physical illness, and perceived social support.
 In the end, about 22,500 participants completed the study.